 Once the efforts to enhance indoor air quality are deemed successful, the next step is to evaluate ways to maintain that air quality.

 Recent studies indicate that employees of buildings where sicknesses are common to tend to turn over quickly.
 That means the bottom lines of companies are hurt when health issues within a building are the norm.

 A building’s ductwork is, in effect, its lifeline.
 Keeping that ductwork clean not only improves the structure’s indoor air quality, it also promotes a healthy environment for all the building’s users.

-Most experts recommend a thorough clean of all sealed-building airconditioning and ventilation systems every three months, though in some cases this can be stretched out as far as every six months, depending upon traffic, the size of the space and standard how well regular cleaning is conducted.
+Most experts recommend a thorough clean of all sealed-building air conditioning and ventilation systems every three months, though in some cases this can be stretched out as far as every six months, depending upon traffic, the size of the space and the standard of how well regular cleaning is conducted.
 Regular vacuum cleaning of sections of the ceiling as part of your workplace’s regular weekly office cleaning schedule can go a long way to extending major cleans.

 Ultimately, it is vital that your workplace develops a solid plan for keeping the building’s ceilings and ventilation system clean and functioning properly based on an evaluation of your structure’s individual circumstances.
 Don’t risk your health or the health of other building occupants by ignoring the maintenance air delivery systems in your building and the impact they have on indoor air quality.